abitrolly/ksykaitai/README.md

 ### Releasing

-Releasing is based on `git tag`.
-The version is extracted from it by `setuptools_vcs` to build the wheel and upload it to PyPI.
-Uploading is (meant to be) done by CI automatically.
-That's a three step process.
+Releasing was supposed to be based on `git tag`.
+The version had to be extracted from it by `setuptools_vcs` to build the wheel and upload it to PyPI.
+But I found [no way to detect tag push](https://github.com/yakshaveinc/linux/pull/44) in GitHub Actions.
+Uploading is (meant to be) done by CI automatically, but for now that's a three step manual action.

    1. run `./prepare.sh` to download the compiler and Java JRE
    2. run `./release.sh` to create the wheel named from latest tag